 What is it to be wild?

-Wild, the daring new dance-circus production from Motionhouse, explores our disconnect with the natural environment.
-In our increasingly urban lives, is the wild still shaping our behaviour?
+WILD, the daring dance-circus production from Motionhouse, explores our disconnect with the natural environment.
+In our modern lives, is the wild still shaping our behaviour?

-Performers use powerful physicality and daring feats to move through an intriguing forest of tall poles.
+WILD creates an urban forest in the everyday of the city.
+Using the powerful physicality distinctive to Motionhouse, performers use dynamic choreography, acrobatic movement and hand-to-hand partnering to move through a forest of tall poles, which forms the striking set for WILD.
 From the top of the pole, life in the canopy looks down onto the forest floor – a dangerous world of unknown meetings.

 Following on from the huge success of BLOCK, Wild, the daring new dance-circus production from Motionhouse, explores our disconnection with the natural environment.
 In our increasingly urban lives, is the wild still shaping our behaviour?